 - Write a research paper based on a topic studied in the course

 - Give a speech, using one of the essays or the research paper as a basis.
-Include a multi-media presentation such as Google slides or Powerpoint if desired.
+Include a multi-media presentation, such as with Google Slides, if desired.

-- Go to a concert, recital, or opera to hear one of the composers or pieces studied in the course.
+- Go to a concert, recital, opera, or musical to hear one of the composers or pieces studied in the course.

 - Learn to play or sing something from the course.